 Plant-based sources of magnesium are abundant and are better sources than animal foods that your body can easily use.
 Here are some of the most award-worthy: greens, nuts, seeds, beans, legumes, grains, pseudo-grains (quinoa, millet, amaranth, teff, buckwheat), wild rice, winter squash, some vegetables such as carrots and sweet potatoes, cacao, spirulina, dried figs, dates, and bananas.

 See more magnesium-rich foods here.

 Calcium is found rich in many plant-based foods.
-Some of the highest sources are: dried figs, white beans, oranges, collards, the superfood fruit known as baobab, chia, almonds or almond butter, kale, sesame seeds and tahini (sesame seed butter), broccoli, and some other beans and legumes.
+Some of the highest sources are: dried figs, white beans, oranges, collards, the superfood fruit known as baobab, chia, almonds or almond butter, kale, sesame seeds, and tahini (sesame seed butter), broccoli, and some other beans and legumes.
 Amaranth and teff are also two super-seeds (pseudograins) that offer incredible sources of calcium.
-Fortified almond milks are also a great source and if you eat soy, tofu and soy milk are also good sources.
+Fortified almond milk is also a great source and if you eat soy, tofu and soy milk are also good sources.

 See more sources of plant-based calcium here.

 Vitamin D, known as the sunshine vitamin, is one of the most beneficial nutrients for your gut.
 So much so, that it’s been proven to aid in fighting colon cancer!
 It also has beneficial effects on hormone health that in turn aid digestion.
 Calcium is also better absorbed with adequate Vitamin D intake during the digestive process, making Vitamin D even more important.
 A Vitamin D deficiency can lead to weak bones or osteoporosis, colon problems, depression, and general digestive issues because of the way this vitamin affects so much of our nervous system, digestive system, and bone health.